 - Raises value

 Ashleigh is the president emeritus of AIGA Washington, D.C., where she served as a board member for five years and helped form DotGovDesign, an initiative connecting and empowering government designers.
-Ashleigh still supports these efforts with quarterly events, a yearly conference, and a new online course created in partnership with Aquent Federal.
+Ashleigh coordinated quarterly events, a yearly conference, and an online course created in partnership with Aquent Federal.

-She received many honors in the past couple of years, including:
+She received many honors in the past few of years, including:

 In 2015, she was named one of GDUSA's People to Watch, was featured by Essence Magazine as one of the 29 most powerful black women in the Obama administration, and received a 2016 and a 2017 DCFemTech Award for being a "powerful woman designer."

-Ashleigh and her work has been featured in Print, Essence, HOW, Net, and GDUSA magazines as well as various online publications, including: The Verge, AIGA (1, 2), HOW Design, Print, Playbook by Magic Johnson, Digital Arts Online, and The United State of Women.
+Ashleigh and her work has been featured in Print, Essence, HOW, Net, GDUSA, and Offscreen magazines as well as various online publications, including: The Verge, AIGA (1, 2), HOW Design, Print, Playbook by Magic Johnson, Digital Arts Online, and The United State of Women.

 She has served as a judge to competitions such as the 2015 HOW In-House Design Awards, 2016 RGD In-House Design Awards, and the Shorty Social Good Awards.